Data bias

 -

-save public funds, and in many cases, injuries; and,
+save public funds, and in many cases, prevent injuries;

 -